Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings: Introduction

 Conversely, counterfactual mean embeddings (CME) \citep{muandet2021counterfactual} represent the outcome distributions as elements in a reproducing kernel Hilbert space (RKHS) \citep{berlinet2011reproducing, gretton2013introduction} and allow inference for distributions over complex outcomes such as images, sequences, and graphs \citep{gartner2003survey}.
 Such embeddings leverage kernel mean embeddings \citep{smola2007hilbert}, a framework for representing a distribution maintaining all of its information for sufficiently rich kernels \citep{kanagawa14,SriGreFukLanetal10}.
-This framework allows to quantify distributional treatment effects \citep{muandet2021counterfactual}, perform hypothesis testing \citep{gretton12a} over even sample \citep{welling2009, chen2010} from the counterfactual outcome distribution.
-Recent works have employed counterfactual mean embeddings for causal inference in the context of distributional treatment effects \citep{park2021conditional, martinez2023, fawkes2024doubly}, however these approaches have not been applied to OPE.
+This framework allows to quantify distributional treatment effects \citep{muandet2021counterfactual}, perform hypothesis testing \citep{gretton12a} or even sample \citep{welling2009, chen2010} from the counterfactual outcome distribution.
+Recent works have employed counterfactual mean embeddings for causal inference in the context of distributional treatment effects \citep{park2021conditional, martinez2023, fawkes2024doubly}, however these approaches have not been applied to OPE and limited mostly to binary treatments.
 Developing analogous distributional embeddings for counterfactual outcomes under target policies could enable a range of new applications, including principled evaluation, hypothesis testing, and efficient sampling from complex outcome distributions.

 Our estimates will employ \textit{doubly robust} methods, which have become a central tool in causal inference due to the desirable property of consistency if either the outcome model or the propensity model is correctly specified \citep{robins2001, bang2005doubly}.
 DR estimators have since been studied under various functional estimation tasks, including treatment effects \citep{kennedy2022semiparametric} and policy evaluation \citep{dudik2011}.
 These estimators originally leverage efficient influence functions \citep{bickel1993efficient, tsiatis2006semiparametric, fisher2021visually} and sample-splitting techniques \citep{klaassen1987consistent, schick1986asymptotically} to achieve bias reduction and enable valid inference in high-dimensional and nonparametric settings \citep{vanderLaanRubin+2006, Chernozhukov2018}.
 Recently, doubly robust tests have been introduced for kernel treatment effects \citep{martinez2023, fawkes2024doubly}.
 Moreover, an extension of semiparametric efficiency theory and efficient influence functions has been proposed for differentiable Hilbert-space-valued parameters \citep{luedtke2024}.
 Leveraging these efficient influence functions to build doubly robust estimators of counterfactual mean embeddings would therefore enable more theoretically grounded distributional OPE.